 In partnership with the diverse stakeholders, AIR determined:

 - The degree to which the strategy is aligned with the essential elements listed above;

 - Whether the model is being implemented with fidelity; and

 - How the strategy affects students, their families, school staff, and the broader school community.

-AIR will conduct both an impact and implementation evaluation of the SCS strategy, beginning in 2021.
-As part of this work, AIR will analyze data and conduct interviews and focus groups to:
+AIR conducted both an impact and implementation evaluation of the SCS strategy, beginning in 2021.
+As part of this work, AIR analyzed data and conduct interviews and focus groups to: